Feature Descriptions

 Airband

 Aircraft communications take place between 118-137 MHz, just below the amateur 2m band frequencies of 144-148 MHz.
 Aircraft use AM instead of FM for several reasons, one being tradition.
-One practical reason AM is used is that if two transmissions happen on top of each other, the receiver hears garbeled audio which aircraft controllers immediately recognize as a collision, allowing them to ask for a repeat.
-On FM, the strongest signal wins with minimal indication one of the transmission was suppressed.
+One practical reason AM is used is that if two transmissions happen on top of each other, the receiver hears garbled audio which aircraft controllers immediately recognize as a collision, allowing them to ask for a repeat.
+On FM, the strongest signal wins with minimal indication one of the transmissions was suppressed.

 Because of the proximity to the 2m band, an antenna that works for 2m amateur transmissions works pretty well for airband receive, if the radio has the AM circuitry to listen to aircraft transmissions.
-This guide marks radios with the Airband feature if they can tune the airband frequences and decode the AM transmissions.
+This guide marks radios with the Airband feature if they can tune the airband frequencies and decode the AM transmissions.

 RX frequencies